Strophox/tetro-tui/README.md

 > *Tetro* is about [tetromino](<https://en.wikipedia.org/wiki/Tetromino>) pieces falling from the sky and stacking on a rectangular playing field.
 >
 > Whenever a line is filled up horizontally, it clears away, and the rest of what you 'stacked' moves down.
-> This way a killed player can keep playing without Blocking Out the entire board.
+> This way a skilled player can keep playing without Blocking Out the entire board.

 ### How good is customization?